In this article, we’ll go through every Recon character in Apex Legends for Season 17 and rank them from worst to best.

 Crypto is a high-risk, high-reward Legend introduced in Season 3.
 Since his release, the Legend has undergone several changes to his abilities.
 He was formerly a subpar character in comparison to the other Legends in the game.
 Therefore, most of the modifications that were made to his kits were upgrades.

 Right now, Crypto is in a pretty balanced state.
 However, Crypto’s usefulness comes down to the user.
-Skilled Crypto users can use Surveillance Drones to cause fear in enemies’ minds.
-It is a multi-purpose Drone that can scan Survey Beacon, scan enemies, retrieve fallen teammates’ banners, and Respawn them instantly.
+Skilled Crypto users can use Surveillance Drones to cause fear in their enemies’ minds.
+It is a multi-purpose Drone that can scan the survey beacon, reveal enemies, retrieve fallen teammates’ banners, and Respawn them instantly.

 For casual matches and low-ranked lobbies, Crypto isn’t a very popular choice.
 But, in high-level ranked matches and tournaments, many players prefer Crypto over other Recon Legends.